Expert-graded signal for NASA JPL's Martian frost model

 Problem

-NASA scientists have launched multiple probes and orbiters to study the surface of Mars — and each of these tools generates large quantities of data, from different types and resolutions of images to thermal data.
-Data scientists and engineers at the Jet Propulsion Lab are working to use this data to build a frost map of the planet’s surface, identifying both water and CO2 frost and various frost formations.
-To power this effort, they needed to first construct a training dataset that can be consumed by their model, which includes annotations from domain experts and combines multiple data types.
+NASA has launched multiple probes and orbiters to study Mars, each generating large quantities of data — images of different types and resolutions, plus thermal data.
+JPL data scientists and engineers are using it to build a frost map of the surface, identifying water and CO2 frost and various formations.
+To power it, they first had to construct a training dataset their model could consume — combining multiple data types with annotations from domain experts.

 Solution